flybywiresim/docs/docs/beginner-guide/landing.md

 - Aircraft is at about 1,000ft above the ground
 - Wind is calm (no crosswind for this beginner guide)

-Although the A320 can do an automatic landing (**Autoland**) we will do the a manual landing as this is more common and fun.
+Although the A320 can do an automatic landing (**Autoland**) we will do  a manual landing as this is more common and also more fun.

 We **MUST** get landing clearance from ATC before we actually are allowed to land.
 Without landing clearance we must do a go-around (not part of this beginner guide).
 Usually ATC will have given us clearance at this point.
 Late clearance is rare and usually communicated to the us beforehand.
 If we have Minima we need to get ATC clearance before reaching the minimum.
 With no minimum as in our example we need to get clearance shortly before touchdown otherwise we have to do a go-around.